Jan under Schoolhouse Falls

 And be a friend to man.

 I've hiked in this area many times now and will never get tired of going back.
-My 1st trip was in October '99 and my most recent trip was in August 2006 - the photos are a combination of all trips.
-There are 2 entrances to the valley as mentioned above.
-To gain access from the east side, take 281 north from Hwy 64 a mile or so then veer off to left onto Cold Mountain Road.
+There are 2 main entrances to the valley as mentioned above.
+To gain access from the east side, take NC281 north from US64 a mile or so then veer off to left onto Cold Mountain Road.
 A fire station will be on your right.
-Cold Mountain Road winds past Lake Toxaway where the rich people live, then turns into gravel and heads up the mountain.
-From 281, 3.9 miles up the road on the right you may see a small waterfall called Shower Falls on the right.
+Cold Mountain Road winds past Lake Toxaway where the rich folk live.
+Just past most of the homes the road used to be gravel as it climbed up the mountain, but it was paved a few years ago.
+Unfortunately, as the land was scraped, wildflowers were lost including a nice population of Yellow Fringed Orchids.
+3.9 miles up the Cold Mountain Rd on the right you will see a small waterfall called Shower Falls.
 It tends to be a trickle in dry weather.
-If you look at the telephone poles on the way up you will see small numbers on yellow and black tags.
+If you look at the telephone poles on the way up you will see small numbers on some of them.
 Just past pole #61 on the left - 4.5 miles from 281 - you can park and follow a trail down to Raven Rock Falls.
 The trailhead is past the pole and it's well worth the 1/2 mile or so hike.

-Keep going up Cold Mountain and at 5.7 miles total you'll see Canaan Land on the right.
-The road straight ahead is now gated (the old entrance), but you can take a left and head up the road a few hundred yards to a single lane drive on the right.
-On my most recent trip, there is a forest service sign just as you turn left, but some idiot has torn down the one indicating the right turn to the parking area, but the arrow is still there.
-There's a small old house on the left where the previously mentioned Carlton McNeill used to live.
-Carlton was an elderly gentleman who carved a lot of the narrow foot trails through Panthertown and kept them up.
+Keep going up Cold Mountain and at 5.7 miles total you'll see Canaan Land.
+The road straight ahead is now gated and private (the old entrance), but you take a left and head up the gravel road a very short distance.
+Carlton's house used to be on the left after the turn, but has been taken down.
+The entrance to Panthertown is on the right after the turn off of Cold Mountain Rd and there is now a nice new parking area!
 There is also now a sign right past the turn into the parking area saying that straight ahead is private Lake Toxaway Estates property.
 Just as you turn right, notice a trail on the left that will take you towards Greenland Creek Falls.
-Keep going up the deeply rutted drive to the parking area.
-The trail head is just to the right of the gate at the end of the lot.
-Land to the right side of the lot is private Canaan Land property and is posted..
+Other trail heads are at the end of the parking lot.
+There is now a kiosk with a copy of the new forest service trail map.
+Land to the right side of the lot is private Canaan Land property and is posted.
+Please do not trespass.

-Access from the west side is reached by driving 8 miles on Hwy 64 west from the 281 south intersection to Cedar Creek Road.
-Take a right, go 2.3 miles and take a right on Breedlove Road, then almost 4 miles to the parking area.
-Near the end, the road changes to dirt and has some pretty major bumps and dips.
+Access from the west side is reached by driving 8 miles on US64 west from the NC281 south intersection to Cedar Creek Road.
+Take a right, go 2.3 miles and take a right on Breedlove Road, then almost 4 miles to the parking area at the end of the road.
+The last part of this road used to be in really bad shape and the parking situation left a lot to be desired, but the last part of the road is now graded and there's a nice new parking area at the end!
+If you are coming from Cashiers, drive east on US64 for about 2 miles from the stop light and turn left on Cedar Creek Rd.

-Tuckasegee River - here are the 3 sections of Warden's Falls.
+Tuckasegee River - this area is best accessed from the Cold Mountain Road (east) entrance - here are Warden's Falls, Jawbone Falls and Riding Ford Falls.
 You could spend half a day here easily.

-Devil's Elbow - allow a half to full day to enjoy this beautiful area
+Devil's Elbow - this area is also on the Tuck and is below Riding Ford Falls.
+It includes Elbow, Red Butt, and Lichen Falls - allow a half to full day to enjoy this beautiful area

 The West Entrance - this entrance is closer to Granny Burrell and Frolictown Creek Falls as well as the views from Blackrock and Big Green Mountains.